As a director of a limited company, you must:

 You can hire other people to manage some of these things day-to-day (for example, an accountant) but you’re still legally responsible for your company’s records, accounts and performance.

-You may be fined, prosecuted or disqualified from being a company director if you do not meet your responsibilities as a director.
+You may be fined, prosecuted or disqualified from being a company director if you do not meet your responsibilities.

 Contact your professional adviser or trade association to find out more.